Legacy Migration

 Replace Your Legacy System

-If you are running a system that everyone is afraid to touch, we can help.
-The first conversation is free, comes with no obligation, and we will tell you honestly whether migration makes sense for your situation, or whether the smarter move is to wrap it and wait.
+If you are running a system that everyone is afraid to touch, we are happy to talk it through.
+We will tell you honestly whether migration makes sense for your situation, or whether the smarter move is to wrap it and wait.
+If the system was built by another team and you need someone to pick it up, our software takeover service is where we start.
+For situations where you are not sure whether to migrate, wrap, or replace, a consulting session will clarify the options before committing to a path.